gmai2006/grammar/README.md

 ANTLR4 PowerBuilder, DataWindow, MySql, and PostgreSQL grammars

 ## PowerBuilder
-There are two versions of PB: (1) general and (2) grammar that supports comments extraction
+There are two versions of PB: (1) general and (2) grammar that supports comments extraction.

 To generate parser and lexer for PB no support for comment run: **gradle generatePb** To generate parser and lexer for PB that supports comment run: **gradle generatePbWithComment**